ipfs-inactive/blog/content/post/087-deprecating-the-old-docs-site.md

 ### Plan for redirects

 There have been several changes to the structure and naming conventions in the docs repo.
 Significant URL redirects must be put in place from legacy links to where the content now lives.
-The idea here is to minimize the amount of 404 errors encountered by the reader.
+This is to ensure that nobody ends up on a `404` page, and is always directed to the content that they want to see.

 ### Update external services